iridium-browser/iridium-browser-ubuntu/docs/clang_tool_refactoring.md

 to automatically apply the generated replacements and save the results, it doesn't work well for Chromium:

-*   Clang tools run actions serially, so runtime scales poorly to tens of thousands of files.
+*   Clang tools run actions serially, so run time scales poorly to tens of thousands of files.
 *   A parsing error in any file (quite common in NaCl source) prevents any of the generated replacements from being applied.